simonMakumi/Car-crashes-classification/README.md

 ## Introduction

 Car accidents are a significant public safety issue and understanding their causes is crucial for implementing effective prevention strategies.
-This project aims to build a classifier that predicts the primary contributory cause of car accidents in Chicago using data on the people involved, the vehicles, and the crash conditions.
+This project aims to build a classifier that predicts the primary contributory cause of car accidents in Chicago using data on the people involved, the vehicles and the crash conditions.
 The insights from this model can help the Vehicle Safety Board and the City of Chicago identify key factors contributing to accidents and take preventive measures to enhance road safety.

 ---